Trilarion/opensourcegames/entries/tremfusion.md

 - Code dependency: ioquake3
 - Assets license: CC-BY-SA-2.5

-FPS game that is the fork of Tremulous.
+FPS game that is a fork of Tremulous.

 ## Building